lukensmall/pkg_ping/README.md

 pkg_ping will shorten the timeout period to the download time of the fastest previous mirror throughout ftp timing calls if no -v or if -V is used, so if you want the fastest single result, don't use -v or you could use -V, but it won't print the result to the screen.

-If it is run as root, it will make ftp calling processes change to the pkg_fetch user which only has read access to the /var/empty directory, and ftp(1) doesn't unveil() so it may actually be safer to run as root.
+If it is run as root, it will make ftp calling processes change to the pkg_fetch user and ftp will revert to its environment which only has read access to the /var/empty directory, and ftp(1) doesn't unveil() so it probably is safer to run as root.

 If the parent process spins up dns caching, file writing and is calling ftp, it can be running 4 processes at one time, all with very different pledge sets.